ShineyDev/github/docs/logging.rst

     handler.setFormatter(formatter)
     logger.addHandler(handler)

-For more information, check the documentation and tutorial of the :mod:`logging` module.
+For more information, see the :mod:`logging` module.